Deep Plane Facelift

 Your Journey with Kensington Medical

 We offer specialist facial rejuvenation treatments in the heart of London, Harley Street or Wimbledon.
 Our team of expert plastic surgeons are dedicated to providing you with a comprehensive and personalised experience.
 Our 5 star hospitals have the experience and quality care.
-With our expertise in facial cosmetic surgery, we can help you look and feel confident.
 If you have a special date in mind or event we can work towards those timelines.

 Consultation